moyen-blog/goldmark-extensions/README.md

-# Goldmark Meta
+# Goldmark Extensions

-Goldmark Meta is an extension for [Goldmark](http://github.com/yuin/goldmark) that allows you to define document metadata in YAML format.
-Additionally, Goldmark Meta optionally generates a snipped of the markdown documents text.
+Goldmark Extensions is a collection of extensions for [Goldmark](http://github.com/yuin/goldmark).

-Originally forked from [yuin/goldmark-meta](http://github.com/yuin/goldmark-meta), this project has undergone large, breaking changes and now stands on its own.
+Originally forked from [yuin/goldmark-meta](http://github.com/yuin/goldmark-meta), this project has undergone breaking changes and now stands on its own.

 ## Overview

-Goldmark Meta provides the following functions to extend Goldmark.
+Goldmark Extensions provides the following functions to extend Goldmark.

 1. Scrape document metadata from [YAML front matter](https://jekyllrb.com/docs/front-matter/) defined at the top of a markdown document.
 2. Aggregate a configurable-length snippet of the markdown documents text content.